josemarluedke/glimmer-apollo/docs/fetching/mutations.md

 ### `onComplete`

-This callback gets called when the mutation completes execution.
+This callback gets called when the mutation successfully completes execution.

 ```ts
 createNote = useMutation(this, () => [